-Our biotech mindset, combined with the scale and advantages of a global pharmaceutical company, has established us as a development powerhouse in our core focus areas.
+Our biotech mindset, combined with the scale and advantages of a global pharmaceutical company, has established us as a development powerhouse in our core areas of focus.
 A global network of healthcare professionals help Ipsen test new treatments and ensure their efficacy and safety by conducting studies called clinical trials.

-We have therapeutically-aligned teams, global expertise in regulatory affairs, patient safety and medical affairs, and a proven ability to bring new, life changing therapies successfully through clinical development.
+We have therapeutically-aligned teams, global expertise in regulatory affairs, patient safety and medical affairs, as well as a proven ability to bring new, life changing therapies successfully through clinical development.

 A clinical trial is a carefully planned study with human volunteers to find out if a treatment is safe and effective.
 This kind of scientific study is key to all medical advances because it helps answer these questions:

 - Does the treatment work?

 - Does it work better than other treatments for the same condition?

 - Is it safe for different groups of patients?

 Each clinical trial focuses on finding a better way to understand, prevent, diagnose, or treat a disease.
 All clinical trials are scrutinized by outside experts to make sure the health of the participants is safeguarded.
 In addition, different phases of trials must be carried out to track safety and efficacy before a new treatment is approved and made widely available.

 WHAT ARE THE BENEFITS OF PARTICIPATING IN A CLINICAL TRIAL?